-How does it work?
+How does streaming work?

-Streaming gets around the first issue by arranging the data into sequential order before it's sent and avoids the second issue through a combination of using lots of bandwidth so the stream doesn’t choke and utilising memory in the playback device to create a buffer.
+Streaming gets around the first issue by arranging the data into sequential order before it's sent.
+It avoids the second issue through a combination of using lots of bandwidth so the stream doesn’t choke and utilising memory in the playback device to create a buffer.
 This buffer is useful, as by holding a certain amount of received data in place, it avoids drop-outs if there's a slight delay in the data arriving at the playback device.

 What technologies are available for audio streaming at home?

 Bluetooth is one of the most popular ways to stream audio around our homes.
-It's a secure low-powered wireless technology that can be used to send audio from mobile phones, tablets or laptops to headphones or speaker docks.
+It's a secure, low-powered wireless technology that can be used to send audio from mobile phones, tablets or laptops to headphones or speaker docks.

 You simply connect – or ‘pair’ – the two devices via an easy set-up process and music can then be beamed from one to the other.
 However, the fact that Bluetooth compresses audio when streaming means that sound quality can be a bit compromised.